arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 #### Magnetometer Data

 The example code below shows how to get raw magnetic field and Hall resistance data from the onboard magnetometer and stream it to the Arduino IDE Serial Monitor and Serial Plotter.
+You can download the example sketch [here](assets/nv_mag_test.rar).

 ```arduino
 /**